eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 Once the ``ucdrBuffer`` is prepared, the topic can be serialized into it.
 We are careless about ``uxr_prepare_output_stream`` return value because the serialization only will occur if the ``ucdrBuffer`` is valid.

-After the write function, as happened with the creation of entities, the topic has been serialized into the buffer but it has not been sent yet.
+After the writing function, as happened with the creation of entities, the topic has been serialized into the buffer but it has not been sent yet.
 To send the topic is necessary call to a ``run_session`` function.
 In this case, we call to ``uxr_run_session_until_confirmed_delivery`` that will wait until the message was confirmed or until the timeout has been reached.